William-Lake/SearchingWordFiles/README.rst

-A small Python utility program Word files for some given text.
+A small Python utility program for searching Word files for some given text.

 * Free software: MIT license